 As BBC Poet in Residence for the Commonwealth Games in Manchester and Poet in Residence for BBC Music Live, Smith wrote and performed extensively across BBC Radio including on BBC Radio 5 Live! and The BBC World Service.
 Awarded commissions from programmes including: From Fact to Fiction, BBC Radio 4’s Afternoon Drama, Poetry Please, Late Junction, The Verb and Woman’s Hour - Rommi’s contribution to Woman’s Hour was a selected feature for Weekend Woman’s Hour.

-Appointed Parliamentary Writer in Residence, Rommi’s appointment was the first of its kind in both British and Parliamentary history.
-Inaugural Poet in Residence at Keats’ House, London [former home, now museum, celebrating the life of Romantic poet, John Keats], Rommi also served as British Council Poet in Residence at California State University, Los Angeles.
-Whilst in residence, she directed brand new theatre about the aftermath of Hurricane Katrina, in collaboration with English Masters’ students and the University’s Jazz Orchestra.
+Appointed Parliamentary Writer in Residence, Smith’s appointment was the first of its kind in both British and Parliamentary history.
+Inaugural Poet in Residence at Keats’ House, London [former home, now museum, celebrating the life of Romantic poet, John Keats], Smith also served as British Council Poet in Residence at California State University, Los Angeles.
+Whilst in residence, she directed brand new theatre about the aftermath of Hurricane Katrina, in collaboration with English Masters’ students and the university’s Jazz Orchestra.

 ‘Thank you for helping me colour in my outline”

 Rommi has written and performed extensively across BBC Radio.
 Awarded commissions for programmes including: From Fact to Fiction; BBC Radio 4’s Afternoon Drama; Poetry Please, Late Junction; The Verb and Woman’s Hour, Rommi’s contribution to Woman’s Hour was a selected feature for Weekend Woman’s Hour.
 More info